3fon3fonov/exostriker/README.md

 * More GP kernels (work in progress).
 * Larger arsenal of N-body/dynamical simulation/analysis tools (+ REBOUND is planned to be included).
-* A photo-dynamical transit model.
-* Internal TTV modeling (i.e. the external "TTVFast" will become a secondary option).
+* Internal TTV and photo-dynamical modeling (i.e. the external "TTVFast" will become a secondary option).
 * A pip installer, and a ready-to-use pre-installed binary of the tool (work in progress).
 * Combined modeling with Astrometry.
 * Documentation, Instructions, and Video tutorials (work in progress here: https://exostriker.readthedocs.io)